Estimate Time6 min

 • Paying lower auto insurance rates.
 Insurance companies say drivers with poor or fair credit get into more car accidents than those with better credit.
 So having a good credit score could lead to lower car insurance premiums.

 • Negotiating.
-Having good credit could give you a bargaining chip for better prices.
+Having good credit may potentially help you bargain for better prices.
 For example, borrowers with good credit are more likely to prequalify for a car loan, which allows them to negotiate pricing the same way an all-cash buyer could.

 Fidelity Smart Money